 To get approved for no down payment with bad credit, the key is to make sure you're shopping for vehicles you can afford, increasing your credit score, or borrowing someone else's credit score.
 Here are a few easy options:

 Many people are denied simply because they focus on cars that are out of their price range.
 Once you’re pre-approved, you will have a price range to shop with, giving you a better chance of getting approved for a car with zero down payment.
 Knowing your budget before going to a dealership can save you a lot of time too because it takes the guesswork out of the process.

 Your credit could be suffering if you’re using more than 30% of the available credit on your credit cards & line of credit.
 Paying down your balances could give you the credit boost you need to get approved without a down payment.

 This could allow you to borrow more than your credit might allow.
 This isn't always an option for people, but many times you can get approved without a cosigner by sticking to your budget.

-Lenders (or financers) want to protect themselves if you are unable to pay them back.
+Lenders want to protect themselves if you are unable to pay them back.
 They don’t want you to owe them more on the car than what it’s worth in case the car gets turned back.
-A down payment covers the gap between the sale price of the vehicle, and its value once it leaves the dealership.
+A down payment covers the gap between the sale price of the vehicle and its value once it leaves the dealership.

-Most often, financers look for an up-front payment or deposit of between 10% and 20% of the value of the car.
-If you don’t have that amount of money, you can also trade-in a vehicle you already own.
+Most often, lenders look for an upfront payment or deposit of between 10% and 20% of the value of the car.
+If you don’t have that amount of money, you can also trade in your current vehicle.

-If those options aren’t available to you, you can find lenders and car dealers who offer no money down car loans.
-This type of loan lets you drive the car off the lot with little to no payment upfront, but it usually comes with higher interest rates—especially if you have a low credit score.
+If those options aren’t available to you, you can find lenders and car dealerships that offer no money down car loans.
+This type of loan lets you drive the car off the lot with little to no payment upfront, but because you are borrowing a higher sum of money, this type of car loan may come with a higher interest rate—especially if you have a low credit score.